 Allocation of Revenues Collected

 The allocation of the motor fuel tax revenues refers to the MDT calculation of and notification to local governments of the amounts available for each entity on an annual basis.
-Under HB 473, MDT will begin to assess the new tax on July 1, 2017.
+Under HB 473, MDT began to assess the new tax on July 1, 2017.
 Fuel that is distributed in a month is reported to MDT on the 25th of the following month, and the tax on that fuel is then collected 5 days later.
-Therefore, the first allocation of funds by MDT on March 1, 2018 will consist of the additional motor fuel tax revenues collected for July-October, 2017 (“FY2018 BaRSAA funds”).
-Every year thereafter, the allocation will consist of a full 12 months of collections, allocated to the BaRSAA account on March 1 of every year.

-Beginning March 1, 2018, local governments may request distribution of their allocation from MDT.
+Beginning March 1st of each year, local governments may request distribution of their allocation from MDT.
 Local governments must match all distributions from the BaRSAA account with a 5% funding match.

 Funds can be used:

 (a) to pay for the construction, reconstruction, maintenance, and repair of rural roads, city or town streets and alleys, bridges, or roads and streets that the city, town, county, or consolidated city-county government has the responsibility to maintain; or

 (b) as the match for federal funds used for the construction of roads and streets that are part of the national, primary, secondary, or urban highway systems, or roads and streets that the city, town, county, or consolidated city-county government has the responsibility to maintain.